hectwilliams/proj1/README.md

 # Simple App

-Simple App is coded in java and plays a video (video source TBD)
+Simple App is coded in java

 ## Repo